bhm/Thrilling-Tales/README.markdown

 ## 1.0.2
 * MAXIMUM PULP ON/OFF Option added.
 Changes the view; makes use of different fonts and the Drawable background.
+* Changes in settings view.
 * Fixed: removing inserted script.
+* Deprecated functions and library;
 * Code formating.

 ## 1.0